The federal tax credit for solar (ITC) is phasing out

 The Solar Energy Industry Association (SEIA) is fighting the solar ITC phase-out

-The SEIA has launched a lobbying effort to stop the solar ITC from being phased out.
+The SEIA launched a Successful lobbying effort to stop the solar ITC from being phased out.
 But lobbying alone isn’t enough.
-If you want to help save the solar ITC, you can do that by calling your elected representative’s office.
+If you want to help extend the solar ITC beyond 2024, you can do that by calling your elected representative’s office.
 You’ll be connected with an office staff member.
 Let them know you are a constituent and that you’d like them to prevent the ITC for solar from being phased out.
 That staff member will note the reason you called and they will inform your representative.
 If enough of our elected representatives hear from their constituents, they may act to save the solar ITC.